 Have you inherited a house?
 Inheriting a house that your grandma, parents (Mom or Dad) or from any other relative or friend can put you into an interesting situation sometimes.
-You might want to keep it but then wonder if you have to pay tax on your inherited real estate or home.
+You might want to keep it but then wonder if you have to pay tax when you inherited a house or any real estate.
 You might want to sell that inherited house quickly or look into a way to receive some fast cash on your newly inherited piece of property.
 And the list goes on with all types of inheritance questions people have when a house suddenly drops into your lap and you might not know what best to do!

-Today’s article we’re going to provide you a checklist to follow and answer some of the most challenging inheritance questions you’ll want to know and might even be facing yourself regarding the home you inherited.
+In today’s article we’re going to provide you a checklist to follow and answer some of the most challenging questions people have when they inherited a house.
+You might have already thought about these things regarding the home you inherited.

 7 Step Home Inheritance Checklist

 - ____ Confirm to see if the property is held in a trust.
 There are complex legal documents that govern the management and liquidation of property held in a trust.
 It will be important to know this first.